ekearney02/juncture-visual-essay/README.md

 dated c.
 1665.
 Going by various names over the centuries, it became known by its present title towards the end of the 20th century after the earring worn by the girl portrayed there.[^1]
 <param ve-image
-       label="Girl with a Pearl Earring"
-       description="painting by Johannes Vermeer"
-       license="public domain"
        url="obj12.jpg">

 ## Map